 - John Wrana, a 95-year-old Army Air Corps veteran of World War II, was tasered and then shot to death by police in Forest Park, Illinois.
 His “crime”?
 Refusing medical attention.

 - John Colaprete saw action in Vietnam as a Marine Corps officer.
 In 1994, his Virginia Beach home and restaurants were the object of paramilitary-style raids by the IRS.
 The raid was prompted by a false accusation by a former employee.
 While you need to watch this documentary in its entirety some time, for now just pick it up for a few minutes starting at the 55:40 mark.

 - Boxing legend Joe Louis was also tyrannized by the IRS.
 The Brown Bomber enlisted in the Army in 1942 saying “Let us at them Japs.”
 Louis never saw combat, as he was assigned to the Special Services Division.
 While still a civilian, Louis fought some charity bouts and donated the proceeds to the Navy Relief Society.
-The IRS, however, viewed these proceeds as taxable income paid to Louis.
+The IRS, however, viewed these proceeds as taxable income.
 IRS problems would plague him all his life.
 Please watch this video starting at the 53:17 mark.

 - Adam Arroyo is a Hispanic veteran of the Iraq war who lives in Buffalo.
 Police shot and killed his dog while executing a drug warrant for a black man.

 - Henry Taylor, a retired Air Force veteran in Louisville, Tennessee, who was shot dead by a local sheriff’s deputy while investigating a burglary at a rental property he owned.

 - This is a fascinating article: When Johnny Comes Marching Home … He Goes to Jail.
 It is absolutely tragic how we chew up and spit out so many of those we send to “fight for our freedom.”